erhathaway/node-typescript-boilerplate/README.md

 This template supports building a distributable, a binary, and static js files from typescript files.

 Building is done with `rollup`.
-You can edit

 ## Binaries

 Binaries are built from the code that lives in `src/bin.ts`.
+If you don't want binaries you can delete the `src/bin.ts` file and the entry in `rollup.config.js`

 > Note: you might want to change the line in package.json